Wirth’s Circus

 The Olympia Theatre, 1914

 The ‘Olympia’ would be rebuilt, larger and more elaborately.
-When movies arrived in Melbourne, and caught on as a wildly popular new craze (you can read about this here), it was converted into a cinema.
+When movies arrived in Melbourne, and caught on as a wildly popular new craze (you can read about this here), the theatre was converted into a cinema.

 Wirth’s Park proved very popular.
 Its entry gate, topped with a triangular flag, became an iconic Melbourne landmark, often featuring in souvenirs of the city.